3 dead and more than 200 rescued in South Texas after severe storms flood streets

 “This of course has been a historic and challenging event for the city.
 But Harlingen is strong.
 We have faced adversity before and we will get through this together,” Mayor Norma Sepulveda said at a Friday afternoon news conference.

+“Things I stacked up, the rain, the water made it float, and it knocked it down.
+So everything got messed up, everything got ruined,” Jionni Ochoa said.

+The two were also trying to find help transporting their beloved pet axolotl, a type of salamander that is native to Mexico and requires an aquarium with a specific water temperature.

-In Alamo, the police and fire department responded to more than 100 water rescues, including people stranded in their vehicles and trapped in their homes, Fire Department Chief R.C.
-Flores said at a news conference Friday afternoon.
+In Alamo, the police and fire department responded to more than 100 water rescues, including people stranded in vehicles and trapped in homes, Fire Department Chief R.C.
+Flores said at a news conference.

-Weslaco Mayor Adrian Gonzalez said his city was inundated with about 14 inches (36 centimeters) of rain, prompting 30 to 40 water rescues of stranded motorists and residents trapped in their homes by rising floodwaters.
+Weslaco Mayor Adrian Gonzalez said his city was inundated with about 14 inches (36 centimeters) of rain, prompting 30 to 40 vehicle and home rescues.

-“It’s a historic rainstorm and it’s affecting all the Valley, not just Weslaco.
-It’s just so much water in a short period of time,” Gonzalez told reporters at a news conference.
+“It’s a historic rainstorm, and it’s affecting all the Valley, not just Weslaco,” Gonzalez told reporters at a news conference.

-Television news footage from flooded communities in South Texas showed multiple waterlogged cars abandoned on streets on Thursday and drivers waiting on sidewalks for the floodwaters to recede.
+Television news images from flooded communities showed waterlogged cars abandoned on streets on Thursday and drivers waiting on sidewalks for the floodwaters to recede.

-Between 6 inches (15 centimeters) and 12 inches (30 centimeters) of rain fell in many parts of South Texas in the past 24 hours, according to the National Weather Service.
+Between 6 inches (15 centimeters) and 12 inches (30 centimeters) of rain fell in many parts of South Texas during a 24-hour period, according to the National Weather Service.

-In neighboring Cameron County, officials asked Gov. Greg Abbott to declare a disaster for the county after more than 17 inches of rain caused significant flooding.
+In neighboring Cameron County, officials asked Gov. Greg Abbott to declare a disaster for the county after more than 17 inches (43 centimeters) of rain caused significant flooding.

-“The rainfall amounts we received have been record-setting, and not in a good way.
-All county resources are being utilized right now, and we are assisting in all ways possible,” Cameron County Judge Eddie Treviño Jr., the county's top elected official, said in a Facebook post.
+“The rainfall amounts we received have been record-setting, and not in a good way,” Cameron County Judge Eddie Treviño Jr., the county’s top elected official, said in a Facebook post.

-Valley International Airport in Harlingen was closed on Friday and all flights were canceled due to area flooding.
+Valley International Airport in Harlingen was closed Friday, and all flights were canceled.

 “We are working tirelessly to reopen and focused on ensuring safety,” airport officials said in a statement.

-More than 3,400 in several counties in South Texas remained without power on Friday afternoon, according to AEP Texas.
+More than 3,000 customers in several counties remained without power as of the afternoon, according to AEP Texas.

-A flood warning was still in effect for portions of South Texas, including Cameron, Hidalgo and Willacy counties, through early Friday afternoon, according to the National Weather Service.
+A flood warning was still in effect for portions of South Texas, including Cameron, Hidalgo and Willacy counties, through the early afternoon, according to the National Weather Service.

-“There’s a break from the rain this morning, which will allow flood waters to gradually recede, but we’ll still need to keep an eye on the development of isolated showers and thunderstorms once again this afternoon,” the National Weather Service said on social media.
-“Any additional rainfall will be quick to cause flooding issues given the heavy rainfall that has already fallen.”

-One middle school in Alamo was scheduled to remain open as a shelter for residents through Friday.
-One shelter had been opened in Weslaco and officials in Harlingen had opened the city's convention center as a shelter.
+A middle school in Alamo was scheduled to remain open as a shelter for residents through Friday.
+One shelter opened in Weslaco, and officials in Harlingen opened the city’s convention center as a shelter.

 Associated Press writer Juan Lozano in Houston contributed.